 'Hey Siri, send a text message to Ralph.'

 'Hey Google, call Bob.'

-Amazon Echo, Google Home and Google Nest devices (but not all other brand devices with Alexa and Google Assistant) can call most UK mobiles and landlines (for free) once set up in the app (emergency numbers aren't supported).
-Smart displays such as the Google Nest Hub even support video calling, with Amazon's Echo Show range also supporting Skype (may require subscription).
+Amazon Echo, Google Home and Google Nest devices (but not all other brand devices with Alexa and Google Assistant) can call most UK mobiles and landlines (for free) once set up in the app (emergency numbers aren't supported). such as the Google Nest Hub even support video calling, with also supporting Skype (may require subscription).
 Siri and Bixby are usually found on smartphones where this command works well, using your existing service provider plan.

 Broadcasting messages to different rooms